ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 **DR Orchestrator status**:

 Displays the current operational status of the primary orchestrator.
 A status such as “Active” indicates that the orchestrator is functioning and ready for DR activities.

-**DR Schematics workspace**:

-Specifies the name of the IBM Cloud Schematics workspace that contains the Infrastructure as Code (IaC) configuration used by the orchestrator to provision and manage DR resources.

 **DR Location**: